schleuder/schleuder-website/schleuder/docs/server-admins.md

 #### Puppet

 There is a [schleuder puppet module](https://0xacab.org/schleuder/puppet-schleuder) to automate the installation and configuration of schleuder, schleuder-cli, and schleuder-web, and the creation and deletion of schleuder lists.
 Have a look at its [README](https://0xacab.org/schleuder/puppet-schleuder/blob/master/README.md) on how to use it.
-Currenty it works for CentOS 7, but we would like to make it work for Debian as well - help would be highly appreciated.
+Currently it works for CentOS 7, but we would like to make it work for Debian as well - help would be highly appreciated.

 ### Configuration